KALOKOH026/hakalo-verify-backend/README.md

-# Hakalo Verify [Verify befo yu Len]-is a Microfinance Loan Borrower Verification Platform built by Hassan Kalokoh from Sierra Leone West Africa
+# Hakalo Verify [Verify befo yu Len]-is a Microfinance Loan Borrower Verification Platform built by Hassan Kalokoh from Sierra Leone West Africa from a two 2 years microfinancing journey.

 A comprehensive Django REST Framework API for managing institution verification, customer onboarding, and loan eligibility verification with complete audit trail and compliance logging.